 Guidance on shielding

-Guidance on shielding and protecting people defined on medical grounds as extremely vulnerable - published on Wednesday 4th November - link to official announcement.
+Guidance on shielding and protecting people defined on medical grounds as extremely vulnerable - published on Tuesday 16th February - link to official update.

 Should I be shielding?

 If you were originally asked to shield, you will receive a letter or email with local advice for how to further protect yourself, and the support available to you.

 A new group of people will be sent a letter asking them to shield.
 If you’ve been told to shield, you’re strongly advised not to attend work, school, college or university.
 You can read the guidance on who counts as clinically extremely vulnerable.

 National Lockdown: Stay At Home - link to official announcement.